omari-kd/Environmental-Impact-on-Food-Production/README.md

 The bar chart depicts the distribution of the top ten total emissions by food products.
 The y-axis shows total emissions whilst the x-axis lists different food products.
 Each food product is represented by a unique colour in the legend on the right.

 From the chart, Beef (beef herd) demonstrates the highest emissions by a considerable margin followed by Beef (dairy herd) which also has significant emissions but substantially lower in comparison.
 The remaining food products have relatively minor emissions compared to beef.
-Cane Sugar and Beet Sugar have slightly elevated emissions than most other products apart from beef but remain much lower overall.

 This indicates that beef production has a significantly higher environmental impact regarding emissions compared to other food products.

 According to the World Wildlife Fund (2025), Beef production has a higher environmental impact than other food sources due to factors like land use for grazing and crop production, greenhouse gas emissions from cattle and water pollution from waste run-off as well as deforestation from cattle ranching.